-Self- Factors to Tips to gather the correct information
+Tips to gather the correct information

-Injurious consider
+• consider

 Behavior

 Components

-Does the repeated behavior cause physical harm to the Ask follow-up questions to determine if the customer's behavior is deliberate or irrational.
-For example: The customer punches a wall over and over because he is frustrated is a deliberate action.
+Does the behavior fit Is the behavior deliberate or Ask follow-up questions to determine if the customer's behavior is deliberate or irrational. the description of self-injurious irrational For example: behavior in the overview The customer punches a wall over and over because he is frustrated is a deliberate action.
 The customer cuts her wrist with a needle, leaving railroad track scars, because the "voices" are telling her she is "bad" is an irrational act.
 Ask questions such as: What triggers you to hurt yourself?
 When you ask the customer what triggers him to hurt himself, what does he say?
-Ask questions such as: body? harm to his body.
+Does the repeated Ask questions such as: behavior cause physical harm to the body?
+Describe what the customer does that causes harm to his body.
 How often does she do this?
 How is this causing immediate physical harm to her body?
-Determine the intensity of the Consider how often the intervention is needed, and how Ask questions such as:What is done in response to this behavior? intervention much time and effort the intervention takes. · · ianos.
+Determine the intensity Consider how often the intervention is Ask questions such as: the intensity of the intervention needed, and how much time and effort What is done in response to this behavior? the intervention takes.
+How often do you respond that way?
 How well does this intervention work?
 What happens when you don't respond this way?
 What happens when the action taken does not stop the behavior?
-Determine the frequency Consider the past 90 days.
-Consider the Ask questions such as: of the behavior last year when the behavior resulted in How often does this behavior happen?
+Determine - Ask questions such as: the frequency of the behavior days.
+Consider the last year when the behavior resulted in How often does this behavior happen?